awslabs/ec2-spot-workshops/content/amazon-ec2-spot-cicd-workshop/jenkins-asg/prep.md

 +++
-title = "Workshop Preparation" weight = 10
+title = "Setup with CloudFormation" weight = 10
 +++
 Before we start presenting content on the different use cases for EC2 Spot instances through the lens of CI/CD workloads, you'll need to prepare the AWS account that you've come to this workshop with.
 Specifically, this workshop involves working with a large number of AWS resources as well as a deployment of Jenkins that if manually configured, would leave you little time to discover how to use EC2 Spot instances in the most effective manner.
 To address that, you will deploy an Amazon CloudFormation template that does a lot of the heavy lifting of provisioning these resources for you.

-## CREATE A NEW EC2 KEY PAIR
+## Create a new EC2 Key Pair
 You will need to access the SSH interfaces of some Linux EC2 instances created in this workshop.
 To do so in a secure manner, please create a new EC2 key pair with a name of **Spot CICD Workshop Key Pair** in the **EU (Ireland)** region (all activities for this workshop will be carried out in this region).

 1. Log in to your AWS Account;